sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ## Blooming Most Recklessly

-_Coding Freedom_ in particular gradually convinced me that their was something grand about using free software (like Firefox) and that, conversely, some real negatives to using proprietary software (like Microsoft Word).
+_Coding Freedom_, which is also [available for free as a PDF](https://gabriellacoleman.org/Coleman-Coding-Freedom.pdf), in particular gradually convinced me that there was something grand about using free software (like Firefox) and that, conversely, some real negatives to using proprietary software (like Microsoft Word).
 Whereas companies made propietary software, people made free software, often on their free time.
 This means their incentivized by something other than money, which turns out is a really good thing when it comes to writing software.
-AS Coleman writes (page 120):
+As Coleman writes (page 120):

 <!-- Free software is created and improved by people working on their free time or by the generosity of their employers.
 Yes, some of these people are coders, but many contribute by writing up bug reports (or "issues") or documentation or websites promoting the software. -->